-Research and presentation (oral and written) of cases in managerial accounting involving internal reporting, internal uses of financial data, and effects on and considerations of interpersonal and interorganizational relationships.
-Prerequisites: degree checkpoint 2 and ACTG 2300.
+Research and presentation (oral and written) of cases in managerial accounting involving internal reporting, internal uses of financial data, and effects on and considerations of interpersonal and inter-organizational relationships.

 ACTG 3360 Profit, Planning & Control (4 Credits)

 Comprehensive planning in the corporate environment involving in-depth study of goals, procedures, responsibility, and coordination of planning and control process.
 Objectives and structuring of planning process, significant problem areas, benchmarks for alternative evaluation processes, and correction and control tools.
-Prerequisites: degree checkpoint 2 and ACTG 2300.
+Prerequisite: ACTG 2300.

 ACTG 3440 Business and Investment Tax Issues (4 Credits)